 I-940 Might Need To Go For A Vote Of The People

 LWVWA members, among other supporters, worked hard to get enough signatures to get Initiative 940 before the Legislature.
 After much negotiation, lawmakers passed I-940 and a compromise measure to amend it with changes called for by police groups and supported by activists.
 However, a lawsuite filed soon after passage contended that the process used was illegal.
 Judge Christine Schaller ruled that the Washington lawmakers violated the state Constitution when they used a procedure to make it easier to prosecute police for negligent shootings.

 This means that I-940 might need to go onto the November ballot!
-However, the Washington State Attorney General immediately appealed.
-This means the lawsuit will be heard by the Supreme Court.
-It may be several months before we know if I-940 will need a vote of the people.
+Because the Washington State Attorney General immediately appealed, the lawsuit will be heard by the Supreme Court.
+It may be a month or s0 before we know if I-940 will need a vote of the people.
 Check back to the LWVTC website often to keep up with development related to I-940.

 GENERAL ISSUE AREAS

 - Municipal Governments

 - Thurston County Governance